 Not only will you be driving on the left, but you'll be using roundabouts, where traffic continually flows in a circle around a center island.
 These work well if you follow the golden rule: Traffic in roundabouts always has the right-of-way, while entering vehicles yield.

 For some drivers, roundabouts are high-pressure traffic circles that require a snap decision about something you don't completely understand: your exit.
 Pay attention to the instructions painted on the pavement as you approach bigger roundabouts; they tell you which lane to be in for a destination well before you get to the actual roundabout.
 To replace the stress with giggles, make it standard operating procedure to take a 360-degree, case-out-your-options exploratory circuit.
 Discuss the exits with your navigator, go around again if necessary, and then confidently wing off on the exit of your choice.

 Outside of the big cities and the motorways (freeways), British and Irish roads tend to be narrow.
-Adjust your perceptions of personal space.
+Adjust your perceptions of personal vehicular space.
 It's not "my side of the road" or "your side of the road."
 It's just "the road" — and it's shared as a cooperative adventure.
 In towns, you may have to cross over the center line just to get past parked cars.
 Sometimes both directions of traffic can pass parked cars simultaneously, but frequently you'll have to take turns — follow the locals' lead and drive defensively.
 On rural roads, locals are usually courteous, pulling over against a hedgerow and blinking their headlights for you to pass while they wait.
-Return the favor when you are closer to a wide spot in the road than they are.
+Return the favor when you're closer to a wide spot in the road than they are.